FuelLabs/sway-libs/libs/native_asset/SPECIFICATION.md

 #### `_total_supply()`

-This function will return the total supply of tokens for an asset.
+This function will return the total supply of coins for an asset.

 #### `_name()`